WarrG3X/DobotVR/README.md

 ## Usage Workflow
 General sequence for usage -
  1. Start the Unity App from the Unity Editor or from the built executable.
 The default address is `127.0.0.1:1050`.
-This can be changed by selecting the 'MuJoCo' object in the Unity Editor and changing the IP/Port in the Inspector.
+This can be changed by selecting the `MuJoCo` object in the Unity Editor and changing the IP/Port in the Inspector.

  2. Start gym-dobot by `python -m gym_dobot.run_env --unity_remote=1`.
 If you changed the default IP/Port in Unity, make the corresponding changes in `gym-dobot/gym_dobot/envs/mjremote.py` in the `connect()` function.
 You can run the Unity App and Mujoco Simulation on different systems but this can cause severe latency so running both on localhost is recommended. **NOTE -** Currently the app only supports the `DobotClutterPickAndPlaceEnv`.
 Other environments won't work.